gocd-contrib/gocd-oauth-login/README.md

 # GoCD OAuth Login
 This is GoCD's Authentication plugin that allows users to login using OAuth.

-Supported:
+## Currently supported
 * GitHub
 * Google

-Adding support for more providers:
+## Adding new providers
 The plugin internally uses [social-auth](https://github.com/3pillarlabs/socialauth) which acts as a wrapper for multiple OAuth integrations.
 Hence adding more integrations is very little effort.
-You will need to add a [provider](https://github.com/srinivasupadhya/gocd-oauth-login/blob/master/src/main/java/com/tw/go/plugin/provider/Provider.java) & a [maven profile](https://github.com/srinivasupadhya/gocd-oauth-login/blob/master/pom.xml#L65) (use `Google` implementation for reference).
+You will need to add a [provider](https://github.com/srinivasupadhya/gocd-oauth-login/blob/master/src/main/java/com/tw/go/plugin/provider/Provider.java) and a [maven profile](https://github.com/srinivasupadhya/gocd-oauth-login/blob/master/pom.xml#L65) (use **Google** implementation for reference).

 ## Requirements
-This needs GoCD >= v15.2 which is due release as of writing.
+* GoCD >= v15.2

-## Get Started
+## Getting Started

-**Installation:**
+## Installation

-- Download the latest plugin jar from [Releases](https://github.com/srinivasupadhya/gocd-oauth-login/releases) section.
-Place it in `<go-server-location>/plugins/external` & restart Go Server.
+Download the latest plugin jar from [Releases](https://github.com/srinivasupadhya/gocd-oauth-login/releases) section.
+Place it in `<go-server-location>/plugins/external` and restart Go Server.

-## Behavior
+## Configuration (GitHub as an example)

-- Generate OAuth Client ID & Client Secret.
-![Generate OAuth Token][1]
+1. Generate an OAuth Client ID and Client Secret (go to Personal settings > Applications > Developer applications): ![Generate OAuth Token][1]

-- Generate "Personal access token" (optional - if you do not want to use username & password).
+1. Generate a "Personal access token" (recommended).
+The plugin only needs the **user** permission to work.

-- You will see `Github OAuth Login` / `Google OAuth Login` on plugin listing page
-![Plugins listing page][2]
+1. You will see **Github OAuth Login** / **Google OAuth Login** on plugin listing page: ![Plugins listing page][2]

-- You will need to generate consumer key & consumer secret to configure the plugin
-![Configure plugin pop-up][3]

-![Login Page][4]
+1. Enter the client ID and secret obtained from the first step under Consumer Key and Consumer Secret: ![Configure plugin pop-up][3]

+1. Due to a bug in the current version of GoCD, you'll need to set a valid **Password file path** under **Server Configuration**.
+Once you click Save, you should see this screen: ![Login Page][4]

-- You will be asked to authorize application to access your data
-![GitHub authorize page][5]
+1. Log in with your GitHub credentials, and you will be taken to GitHub to authorize the application to access your data: ![GitHub authorize page][5]

-- And done!
-![Pipeline Dashboard][6]
+1. If everything worked as expected, you should see your pipeline dashboard: ![Pipeline Dashboard][6]

-- `GitHub` plugin supports user search.
-So you can search users & add them.
+The **GitHub** plugin also supports user search, allowing you to search and add users right from GoCD's UI:
 ![Add User][7]

 [1]: images/generate-oauth-token.png  "Generate OAuth Token"